Hellas Verona FC: Stadium

 Since 1963, the club have played at the Stadio Marc'Antonio Bentegodi, which has a capacity of 39,211.
+It is the eighth-largest stadium in Italy by capacity.
+The stadium is named after the historic benefactor of Veronese sport, Marcantonio Bentegodi.

 The ground was shared with Hellas's rivals, Chievo Verona until 2021.
-It was used as a venue for some matches of the 1990 FIFA World Cup.
+It was used as a venue for some matches of the 1990 FIFA World Cup and renovations prior to the tournament included an extra tier and a roof to cover all sections, improved visibility, public transport connections, an urban motorway connecting the city centre with the stadium and the Verona Nord motorway exit and services.